 Usage guide

-This page introduces the cycombinepy mental model and walks through the recommended workflow.
-For fully runnable end-to-end examples, see the two tutorial notebooks:
+This page describes the cycombinepy data model and correction workflow.
+For complete runnable examples, see the tutorial notebooks:

 Data conventions